Expand and zoom your workspace in Keynote on Mac

 Add workspace around a slide

 To get more space to work with when creating a complex slide layout, you can expand the canvas around the slide.
-You can use this space to add and customize objects, and also to keep objects you want to move onto the slide during a presentation.
+You can use this space to add and customise objects and also to keep objects you want to move onto the slide during a presentation.

-Click Zoom in the toolbar, then deselect Auto-Center.
+Click Zoom in the toolbar, then deselect Auto-Centre.

-Note: If Fit Slide is already selected, you must deselect it (or change the zoom level) before you can change the Auto-Center setting.
+Note: If Fit Slide is already selected, you must deselect it (or change the zoom level) before you can change the Auto-Centre setting.

 Drag an object from the slide into the area beyond the slide.